SankarBizappln/BCI-Documentation/BCI BLMP Documenation.md

 ​		For Unpicking rooms for Mulitple records,Select the records that needs to be unpicked,After selecting required records click on *Unpick Room* button as mentioned in the *image 21-5* below.After clicking on *Unpick Room* button.All Furniture in the room will be unpicked for the selected records.

+​		There are some conditions for unpicking the room.If there is any damage reported for that room(or) all furnitures are received on Onsite,you can't able to execute unpick action for that room.You can only unpick for a room if there is no damaged reported and not all furnitures are received on onsite.

 ![Unpick Room Button ](Images/UnpickRoom.png)
  *Image 21-5: Unpick Room Button*